liuh886/jekyll-snow-dem/project-background.md

      * Global reanalysis products (ECMWF-EAR5, JRA-55, MERRA-2) are systematically compared with in situ snow depth and satellite snow cover dataset.
 The results suggest a common model precipitation bias over the Himalayas and the TP, and excessive snowfall might be the primary factor for the large overestimation of snow depth and cover in ERA5 reanalysis.

-## ICESat - Related Links
+## ICESat-2 - Related Links

 There are massive [publications of ICESat-2](https://icesat-2.gsfc.nasa.gov/publications) for excellent performance.
+The snow depth over the Antarctic ice sheet and the Arctic sea ice could be retrieved by ICESat-2 lidar multiple scattering measurements.

+- Hu, Y., Lu, X., Zeng, X., Stamnes, S. A., Neuman, T. A., Kurtz, N. T., Zhai, P., Gao, M., Sun, W., Xu, K., Liu, Z., Omar, A. H., Baize, R. R., Rogers, L. J., Mitchell, B. O., Stamnes, K., Huang, Y., Chen, N., Weimer, C., … Fair, Z. (2022). **Deriving Snow Depth From ICESat-2 Lidar Multiple Scattering Measurements**. *Frontiers in Remote Sensing*, *3*, 855159. https://doi.org/10.3389/frsen.2022.855159

 ## DEM Co-registration & uncertainty - Related Links

 The shift between repeat DEMs might have systematic difference, in particular if the originate from different sensors or orientation procedures.
 Kääb (2005) and Nuth (2011) has an iterative approach by solving a cosine equation to co-registrate DEMs efficiently, which is a key to address DEM uncertainties and snow depth in this case.

- * Kääb, A. (2005). *Remote sensing of mountain glaciers and permafrost creep*.
+ * Kääb, A. (2005). ***Remote sensing of mountain glaciers and permafrost creep***.
 Geographisches Institut der Universität Zürich. page 67
- * Nuth, C., & Kääb, A. (2011).
-Co-registration and bias corrections of satellite elevation data sets for quantifying glacier thickness change. *The Cryosphere*, *5*(1), 271–290. https://doi.org/10.5194/tc-5-271-2011
+ * Nuth, C., & Kääb, A. (2011). **Co-registration and bias corrections of satellite elevation data sets for quantifying glacier thickness change**. *The Cryosphere*, *5*(1), 271–290. https://doi.org/10.5194/tc-5-271-2011
  * Hugonnet, R., Brun, F., Berthier, E., Dehecq, A., Mannerfelt, E. S., Eckert, N., & Farinotti, D. (2022). ***Uncertainty analysis of digital elevation models by spatial inference from stable terrain*.** 17.
 Submitted to IEEE JOURNAL OF SELECTED TOPICS IN APPLIED EARTH OBSERVATIONS AND REMOTE SENSING.

 ## Climate - Related Links